(Naegeli) Krammer 2003 Category: Asymmetrical biraphid

 Contributor: Loren Bahls - July 2012

 Valves are elliptic and slightly dorsiventral with the curvature of the dorsal and ventral sides very similar.
-Apices tend to be capitate in larger specimens and bluntly rostrate in smaller specimens.
-The axial area is narrowly lanceolate and expands gradually to a very small and asymmetric central area formed by 1-3 short striae on one or both sides.
+Apices are capitate to subcapitate and bent slightly towards the ventral margin.
+The axial area is narrow and located near the midline of the valve.
+The central area is very small and asymmetric, formed by 1-3 short striae on one or both sides.
 The raphe is filiform with proximal ends deflected slightly towards the ventral margin.
 Proximal raphe ends are not expanded.
 Distal raphe ends are deflected dorsally.
-Striae are slightly radiate throughout and somewhat more closely spaced on the ventral side.
+Striae are slightly radiate throughout and more closely spaced towards the apices.
 Areolae are difficult to resolve in LM and number 32-35 in 10 µm.

 Basionym: Cymbella amphicephala